-And every great story has a START, a MIDDLE and an END.
-It’s a jigsaw!
-It flows naturally and seamlessly from one part to the next.
+And every great story has a START, a MIDDLE and an END, which flows naturally and seamlessly from one part to the next.

 In your opening tell them what you are going to be talking about, in your middle talk about what you want to talk about and then in your Outro summarise what you’ve talked about, the key messages, actions and next steps.

-Your role as the presenter…is to be a great storyteller.
-To deliver it with conviction, power and authority.
-To create intrigue.
+Your role as the presenter is to be a great storyteller and to deliver it with conviction, power and authority.
+Create intrigue.
 Engage the audience, ignite their desire and motivation to want to listen – not just logically but emotionally.

 To connect people with your story is your highest calling as great presenter.

 Most people focus their time and effort into writing the main body of the presentation and don’t put anywhere near enough thought and effort into their opening and yet this is one of the critical parts.